D-Bhatta/golang-book-notes/books/intro-to-prog-in-go-caleb-doxsey/notes_intro_to_prog_go_caleb_doxsey_ch7.md

 ## The `...` operator

 - Using `...` before the type indicator name of the last parameter in a function, we can indicate that this parameter takes one or more of that type of parameters.
+This type of function is called a **variadic** function.
 - If we do `args ... int` we specify that there can be multiple `int` variables in the `args` variable, which is of type `[]int`, which is a slice of ints.
 - We can also pass a slice using `...` after the name of the slice like `nums...`.
 - We can check the type of a variable using `reflect.TypeOf`.